lambdaclass/afk_gacha_game/docs/src/fluid_gameplay.md

 The less hacky solution to this is to make `move` commands tell the server where you are now.
 Clients know their character speed so they can do the math themselves and just tell the server "now the character is here" or "the character moved this many units to the right".
 This allows clients to send as many position updates as they want.
 You still have to prevent cheating, however, by having the server check if the new position is valid under the game rules, but we won't concern ourselves with that here.

-In Myrra, the action rate is set to be the same as the tick rate.
+In Mirra, the action rate is set to be the same as the tick rate.
 This way, we get one movement command per tick.
 The immediate problem caused by this is that game speed is tied to tick rate.
 Decreasing tick rate slows everything down, increasing it accelerates it.
 There's also another huge problem this causes, which we'll talk about extensively later on as it affects smooth movement.

 ### Implementation